Carrington2000/carrington2000.github.io/phonicsplus.md

 permalink: /phonicsplustool/
 ---

-# A tool to monitor achievement and identify explicit teaching & learning opportunities
+# Monitor decoding achievement and identify explicit teaching & learning opportunities
-### Aligned with 'Phonics Plus' from DET
+### Aligns with 'Phonics Plus' from DET
 ###### (or any S.S.P.P following the SATPIN sequence)

 <p align="center">